Amilka1/prework/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - Prework

-Prewirj is a tip calculator application for iOS.
+Prework is a tip calculator application for iOS.

 Submitted by: Amilka Diaz